arohl2015/Constructor-Word-Guess/README.md

 ![Default](/images/endgame.PNG)

-* If the user guesses the word correctly, the following message will display and automatically display the next word to guess:
+* If the user guesses the word correctly, the following message will display and automatically show the next word to guess:

 ![Default](/images/correctguess.PNG)